eth-cscs/firecrest/doc/source/tutorial.rst

                 files={'file': open(filename, 'rb')
         )

-The response should like like this:
+The expected response should resemble the following:

 .. code-block:: json